trailblazer/trailblazer.github.io/gems/operation/2.0/contract.md

 Note that Reform comes with sophisticated deserialization semantics for nested forms, it might be worth reading [a bit about Reform](/gems/reform) to fully understand what you can do in the `Validate` step.
 {% endcallout %}

+## Key

+Per default, `Contract::Validate` will use `options["params"]` as the data to be validated.
+Use the `key:` option if you want to validate a nested hash from the original params structure.

+{{  "contract_test.rb:key" | tsnippet }}

+This automatically extracts the nested `"song"` hash.

+{{  "contract_test.rb:key-res" | tsnippet }}

+If that key isn't present in the params hash, the operation fails before the actual validation.

+{{  "contract_test.rb:key-res-false" | tsnippet }}

+Note that string vs. symbol do matter here since the operation will simply do a hash lookup using the key you provided.

 ## Persist

 To push validated data from the contract to the model(s), use `Persist`.
 Like `Validate`, this requires a contract to be set up beforehand.